KiranChilledOut/LearningGithubActions/README.md

 ## Comment on new issues

 - We will be using github community [action](https://github.com/marketplace/actions/create-or-update-comment)
-- `Context` in order for the github actions to comment on an issue it needs to know some information like issue id etc.This is called Context.
+- `Context` in order for the github actions to comment on an issue it needs to know some information like issue id etc. This is called Context
+- Before proceeding please check if you actions have the `write` permissions given to it
+  - Settings -> Actions -> General -> `Read and write permissions`

 ## Steps followed as below